koaning/paftdunk/readme.md

 > Recommendin' all night to get lucky.
 Smaller, Lighter, Simpler, Calmer.

 The **PaftDunk** library tries to achieve recommendations by ... simply counting.
 It is meant as a dead simple, minimal (and calm) starting point.
+It's not meant to be state of the art or anything.
+But should make help you with some simple benchmarks and analyses.

 ## IMPORTANT